Are you a breastfeeding mama struggling with a perpetually-hungry baby like me?

 Breast milk vs. Formula

-Perhaps…but while this may be true in many cases, it isn’t always true for every baby, as some babies may have a bad reaction to formula.
+While supplementing may be necessary in some cases, it isn’t always true for every baby, as some babies may have a bad (reflux) reaction to formula.

 We know how beneficial it is to be able to breastfeed baby those first few months — the “breast is best” phrase is touted everywhere by pediatricians, lactation consultants and even written on various baby products and formulas!
 But breast milk is also lower in fat content and easily digested…which may inevitably leave your little one looking for more.